Learning Objectives

 Evolution by Natural Selection

 Evolution by natural selection occurs when certain genotypes produce more offspring than other genotypes in response to the environment.
 It is a non-random change in allele frequencies from one generation to the next.
-In On the Origin of Species by Natural Selection (1859), Charles Darwin described four requirements for evolution by natural selection:
+In On the Origin of Species by Natural Selection (1859), Charles Darwin described four requirements or postulates for evolution by natural selection.

 We can apply these postulates to consider whether evolution by NS is occurring in a specific case.
 Watch this TED Ed video of the evolution of antibiotic resistance in bacteria: